 Characteristic of the work with the collection of folklore in the period 1904-1960 is partly the genre-specific collection, exploration and publication of the material, and partly the main interest in the orally handed down traditions of the rural population.
 In the series "Fra Dansk Folkemindesamling", the first issue in 1908 called for records of customs and beliefs in connection with parties and agriculture.
 They asked questions about daily life, nature and games, and asked for melodies for joke songs, nursery rhymes, singing games and the calls of street vendors.

 In the 1960s, collecting via questionnaires was abandoned, and instead project-oriented collection was given higher priority.
 Taken as a whole, the period after 1960 is marked by a new paradigm: the interest in what is now affectionately called “popular traditions”.
 It is more contemporary and now also involves the urban population and new population groups.
 There is more focus on people (at the expense of the genres), and today most people are primarily interested in the context of traditions.

-The collection of folklore is alive and well today, and we are constantly expanding and maintaining it with new material.
-The focus was previously more limited to the concept of "folk memories" with genres such as folk tales, folk songs, legends, folk beliefs and traditions, but today we have a broader focus.
+The collection is vibrant and open, and we are constantly expanding and maintaining it with new material.
+In the past, the focus was more on the concept of "folk memories" with genres such as folk tales, folk songs, legends, folk beliefs and traditions, but today we have a broader focus.